How is your Facebook community management going?

 This also goes for any members who are arguing publicly in the group.
 Send them a chat outside of the group and ask that they resolve their issues there.

-When to Boot Someone From the Group
+When Should a Facebook Group Manager Boot Someone From the Group?

-Bootable offenses include:
+Bannable offenses include:

-- Spamming the group
+- Spamming the group with commercial posts or products for sale

 - Abuse towards other members